shashankpritam/shashankpritam.github.io/content/blog/tda/index.md

     }

 ### Part 2: Plotting the Filtered Graph in R
 Now, let's visualize the filtered graph in R using the igraph package.
-We'll also customize the plot to make it colorful.

     # Load the igraph package
     library(igraph)